 Not all plants with happy yellow flowers in your lawn, are dandelion.
 The long narrow leaves of dandelion are deeply serrated.
 Once you have spent some time identifying real dandelion, you won’t forget it.
 Right now, clumps of dandelions are flourishing, presumably because of the late rain.
 You will find them on road verges, cracks in the pavement, alongside paths, and probably in light shade in your garden too.
 It is a perennial plant about 30 cm high with a long tap root and a rosette of leaves at ground level.
 The leaves and stems have a milky latex when cut.
 The fluffy seed heads are an obvious feature when they have finished flowering.

 Dandelions are a much sought-after springtime treat in Europe, where it is cultivated for salad and as a medicinal plant.
+Use the leaves in a poultice for rashes , bits and wounds as dandelion contains anti-inflammatory and antimicrobial properties.
 Young leaves are fantastic in salads, and you might as well some pretty flower petals too.
 I pick and eat young leaves (they are less bitter) as I walk and try to bring a few home to add to our smoothie.
-Dandelions are particularly rich in minerals, especially calcium, iron and Vitamin K. They are great on a cheese sandwich.
+Dandelions are particularly rich in minerals, especially calcium, iron and Vitamin K as well They are great on a cheese sandwich.
 The leaves can be added to soups, stews or cooked with other greens as a relish.

 The roots can be cooked and taste a bit like turnips.
 I have heard that the roots are sometimes dried, roasted, ground and used as a coffee substitute.
 I haven’t tried this.
 Dandelion tea made from the flowers is also well known and apparently, soothes digestion.